DataDog/hiring-engineers/answers.md

 I used the [Documentation on Notifications to built the Monitor](https://docs.datadoghq.com/monitors/notifications/?tab=is_alert).

 Using templates vars in the subject line of a monitor is not ideal.
-The interpretation work for alerts, but the subject line gets used to name the Monitor as well.
-This makes for hard to read Monitor names.
-Also Downtime messages are difficult to read with these VARS still in :
+The interpretation works for alerts, but the subject line gets used to name the Monitor.
+This makes it hard to read monitor names.
+Also downtime messages are difficult to read with these VARS still in :

 On Slack :